AndyMark/AndyMark-Arduino-Examples/README.md

 Make sure you connect the ground from the LED strip to the Arduino ground.
 Communications to the LEDs requires a common ground to work.

-<b>NOTE: Make sure you do not apply much more than 5V to these LED strips or you could destroy them!
+<b>NOTE: Make sure you do not apply much more than 5V to these LED strips or you could destroy them!<br>
 Handling note: Don't mess with the wiring while the power is on.
 This can cause voltage spikes<br>
-or sneak ground paths that can damage the LED strip</b>
+or sneak ground paths that can damage the LED strip!</b>

 Arduino info on how to install software libraries http://arduino.cc/en/Guide/Libraries